 SEOPressor helps you to optimize your on-page SEO for higher & improved search ranking.

 There are hundreds of factors that Google uses to determine the search engine ranking of a website.
-One particular that has taken on great importance over the years is the domain authority of a website.
+One particular that has taken on great importance over the years is to use domain authority of a website.

 So how exactly does Moz determine your Domain Authority score?
 It uses over 40 different factors, but the following are some of the most important: